 Now the book occupies my mind a lot.
 Don’t get me wrong this isn’t stressful in any way.
-Its what I’ve always dreamed off.
+Its what I’ve always dreamed of.
 I now have a notebook by my bed for when ideas come to me just as I’m dropping off to sleep.
-I carry a Dictaphone incase of unexpected inspiration, Notes is the most used app on my phone and I regularly check the news and internet for the latest crimes, murders and police investigation procedure changes.
+I carry a Dictaphone in case of unexpected inspiration, Notes is the most used app on my phone and I regularly check the news and internet for the latest crimes, murders and police investigation procedure changes.

 For anyone interested in writing or thinking of pursuing a career in writing I would recommend the following resources:

 Pinterest – Brilliant site.
 I check this daily for blogs and information on all sorts of writing information from advice, writing styles to word selection and use.